 - Mega Loop 56m Run.
 July.
 Ellen was training for Cascade Crest 100 miler and sketched out a 56 mile loop in the Cascades with 14,000ft of gain.
 The first 34 miles were heading north from Snoqualmie Pass on the J section of the PCT.
 I’ve only been on the first part of this (Kendal Catwalk) – all of it was stunning.
 We eventually left the PCT, crossed into the Middle Fork Valley via Dutch Miller Gap and then (at 2 am) climbed up the back side of Red Mountain on unmaintained trails before finally dropping down the front side and back to the car.
 Ellen had estimated 14 hours, I estimated 20, and it took us 26.
 It was my first overnight push is over a year.
 And it reminded me why.

 - Cuyahoga Valley National Park Packraft July 1-4th and Family Reunion.
 My maternal grandparents Margot and James Jackson were passionate advocates of the Cuyahoga Park – living less than a mile from it.
 With a family reunion planned in Ohio, I managed to float/paddle from the northern outskirts of Akron to the north end of the park near Cleveland – stealth camping for two nights along the way.
 I used my scout packraft and dodged a lot of submerged trees along the way.
 Quite a learning experience.
 My sister, Mom, and Rafael picked me up at the north end and we went to the reunion hosted by my Aunt Mimi (thanks!).
+Trip report

 - Skykomish River Packraft ~30 miles.
 June.
 We put in at Big Eddy and took out in Monroe.
 The section from Sultan to Monroe was really slow.
 Camped on a sandbar.
 Good times!

 - Columbia River to Cle Elum Run.
 June.
-In two minor moments of madness, Ellen and I have run from Cle-Elum, a small town just east of the Cascades, to Seattle on bike trails while pushing camping gear in a baby jogger.
+In two minor moments of madness in the past, Ellen and I have run from Cle-Elum, a small town just east of the Cascades, to Seattle on bike trails while pushing camping gear in a baby jogger.
 The goal is to slowly link together sections that span the whole state of Washington.
 This time we drove even further west and ran from the Columbia River to Cle-Elum over three days on the Palouse-Cascades trail.
 Hot!
 Thanks to Mike Horner for shuttling us and running with us and also to Rich White for the hospitality and hike at the end.

 - Sauk River Packraft.
 June 8th-9th.
 Met up with some fellow PNW packrafters and did the upper Sauk, camping off Mtn Loop Highway.
 Lots of fun and a little class III action.
 Thanks to Nat for organizing and Scottie for coming and braving the white water.